Riku-Laine/Kannu-presis/Opintokyselyn tulokset.md

   * Communication
   * Choosing the study path
   * Planning and the proceeding of studies
-  * courses and Teaching
+  * courses and teaching
   * General opinion regarding the study reform
   * *vastaavuustaulukot*
   * Study counselling
   * Student representatives
+- Summary
-- Summary, recommendations
+- recommendations